Research Interests

 - Ecological Methods and Analysis

-Dr. Todd is not admitting graduate students as a primary research advisor for the Fall 2023.
+Dr. Todd will NOT be considering graduate students as a primary research advisor for the Fall 2025.

 Research Description